revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 B
 <details><summary><b>Explanation</b></summary>

-since all the iphone models are part of iphone14 they can be nested under the class iphone 14.
+since all the iPhone models are part of iphone14 they can be nested under the class iPhone 14.
 </details>
 </details>

 2. A DigitalThermometer needs to be configured only once and after that initial configuration, it'll detect the temperature perfectly.
-Which implementation is better for this senario?
+Which implementation is better for this scenario?

 - A. DigitalThermometer class which inherits and overrides the methods of Configuration Class.
-- B. DigitalThermometer class which inherits and overrides the methods of Configuration interface.
+- B. DigitalThermometer class which inherits and overrides the methods of the Configuration interface.
-- C. DigitalThermometer class which inherits and overrides the methods of Configuration interface using anonymous inner class.
+- C. DigitalThermometer class which inherits and overrides the methods of Configuration interface using an anonymous inner class.
 - D. none of the above.